RakshithaBS/Recommendation_System/README.md

 ### Improvements

 * The dataset had a huge class imbalance.
 This can be handled by adding synthetic data for negative reviews.
 * In the data pre-processing notebooks only BOW and TF_IDF representation was experimented.
-Word embedding models can be explored , as it focuses on the understanding the similarity between words.
+Word embedding models can be explored , as it focuses on understanding the similarity between words.
 * The project only recommends products for a user trained in the dataset.
 Better algorithms and approaches can be used to build a more realistic recommendation system.